Admission process - general principles

 You can find academic requirements, selection criteria, and language requirements for each programme by viewing their individual admissions pages.
 View all CBS master's programmes.

 Your courses must have a specific academic content and level equivalent to bachelor courses at CBS.
 It is CBS Admissions who determine if a course can fulfil a certain academic requirement or not.
 We base our assessment on official course descriptions and study programme regulations published for your bachelor degree.

-The exact number of ECTS-points stated in the specific entry requirements must be covered.
+The exact number of ECTS-points stated in the academic requirements must be covered.
 For example, 29 ECTS-points are not sufficient for covering a 30 ECTS-point requirement.
 If your grade transcript does not indicate the courses' workload in ECTS-points, CBS Admissions will carry out a conversion.